danielpigott/cloudflare-cli/README.md

 ```

 ### Testing
-* In order to run the tests you will need to set valid values for the
+In order to run the tests you will need to set valid values for the
   `CF_API_EMAIL` and `CF_API_KEY` environment variables.

-* This will add a zone _(cloudflaretest.com)_, add and remove records against that domain and then remove
+Running the tests will add a zone _(cloudflaretest.com)_, add and remove records against that domain and then remove the zone.
-  the zone.

-* The tests can be run with the following command
+ The tests can be run with the following command

 ```bash
 yarn test